 - I have my eyes on ZFS – because I need a partition with copy-on-write versioning.
 Also integrity checks will do me no harm, also ext3cow seems OK – I need to do a comparison;

-- Also Pure64 (Thanks Denis for pointing me to it) seems as a good starting point (or even the whole BareMetal OS) – at least it sets up everything for you and it has a friendly 3 clause BSD license.
+- Also Pure64 (Thanks Denis for pointing me to it, Edit 2018-07-17: Thanks Alex for pointing out the link was dead) seems as a good starting point (or even the whole BareMetal OS) – at least it sets up everything for you and it has a friendly 3 clause BSD license.
 I have to find out how does it work with UEFI though;

 - Development Environment – I’m still thinking of using Visual Studio (I have Eclipse installed too, but I’ve never used – only for Wowza module development with their own version of Wowza IDE).
 I’ve compiled Clang LLVM (I’ll post “nightly build” binaries later), as there’s no official port available – but it was quite easy.
 So I’ll try to mix Visual Studio with Clang LLVM and NASM, and try to avoid Cygwin which I’m currently using for GCC;